YvesFindlay/admin-dashboard/README.md

 # React Admin Dashboard

-This project is an emulation of an Admin dashboard to a social media platform in React.
+This project is an emulation of a responsive Admin dashboard to a social media platform in React.
 The main objective is of this project is to practice and enhance my skills in developing responsive layouts.

 ## Libraries and Plugins